SignPath/website/docs/product/thales-dpod.md

 ![Hybrid SaaS deployment model](/assets/img/product/thales-dpod/deployment-hybrid-saas.png)

-The Cloud HSM can be purchased via SignPath, or you can bring an existing DPoD instance.
-In either case we recommend using one or more dedicated Cloud HSM instances for code signing.

-Please [contact our sales team](mailto:sales@signpath.io) for more information.

 ## Self-hosted SignPath with DPoD Cloud HSM

 If you are **deploying SignPath in a Private Cloud** environment, it is obvious that you would also use a Cloude-based HSM.
 Thales DPoD provides just that.